Emerald at a Glance

 Historical & Cultural Significance

 Emerald has been one of the most prized gemstones in human history for at least 4,000 years.
-Cleopatra's emerald mines in Egypt, near the Red Sea, were among the oldest known gemstone mines in the world, active from at least 2000 BCE.
-The Roman naturalist Pliny the Elder famously declared that "no color is more delightful in appearance" than emerald green, noting that looking at the stone rested and restored tired eyes.
-The Mughal Emperors of India inscribed sacred texts on Emeralds — the "Mughal Emerald" is a legendary 217.80-carat stone carved with prayers.
-In the Islamic world, Emeralds were believed to have been sent from paradise.
-The Spanish conquistadors found the Incas and Aztecs using Emeralds in religious ceremonies and brought vast quantities back to Europe.
-The Chalk Emerald (37.82 carats) and the Patricia Emerald (632 carats) are among the most famous specimens in the world.
+Cleopatra's emerald mines in Egypt, near the Red Sea, were among the oldest known gemstone operations in the world, active from around 2000 BCE.
+Pliny the Elder wrote that "no color is more delightful in appearance" and claimed that gazing at Emeralds rested tired eyes.
+The Mughal Emperors of India inscribed sacred texts onto Emeralds — the "Mughal Emerald" is a legendary 217.80-carat stone carved with prayers.
+In the Islamic world, people believed Emeralds had been sent from paradise itself.
+The Spanish conquistadors found the Incas and Aztecs using Emeralds in religious ceremonies and shipped enormous quantities back to Europe.
+The Chalk Emerald (37.82 carats) and the Patricia Emerald (632 carats) remain among the most famous specimens ever found.

 Symbolism

-- ✦Successful and enduring love — the patience and commitment that sustain relationships
+- ✦Enduring love — the patience and commitment that actually sustain a relationship

-- ✦Verdant abundance — the lush, productive fertility of the natural world
+- ✦Abundance — the productive fertility of the natural world in full growth

-- ✦Rebirth and renewal — spring's eternal return of green growth
+- ✦Renewal — spring's return of green growth after winter

-- ✦Sacred devotion — the spiritual dimension of committed, unconditional love
+- ✦Devotion — the spiritual side of committed, unconditional love

 Folklore & Legends

-In ancient Rome, Emeralds were believed to restore eyesight and were given to people who needed to see the truth.
-The Incas considered Emeralds sacred to the goddess of the earth and used them in religious ceremonies.
-Medieval Europeans believed that Emeralds could reveal whether a lover was faithful — if the stone cracked, infidelity had occurred.
-In Indian Vedic tradition, Emerald is associated with the planet Mercury and is believed to enhance intelligence, communication, and business acumen.
-Some traditions hold that the Holy Grail itself was carved from a massive Emerald that fell from Lucifer's crown when he was cast from heaven.
+The Romans believed Emeralds could restore eyesight and gave them to people who needed to see the truth more clearly.
+The Incas considered Emeralds sacred to the earth goddess and used them in ceremony.
+In medieval Europe, people thought an Emerald would crack if a lover was unfaithful — a built-in lie detector that probably caused more anxiety than it relieved.
+Indian Vedic tradition links Emerald to the planet Mercury, crediting it with sharper intelligence, better communication, and stronger business sense.
+One of the more dramatic legends claims the Holy Grail itself was carved from a massive Emerald that fell from Lucifer's crown when he was cast out of heaven.

 Geological Profile